nyu-pl-fa22/class08/README.md

-To account for the different representation of `Int` and `Double` values, the compiler will generate code that performs an implicit conversion of the `Int` value `1` to the `Double` value `1.0` (in this case, the conversion can be done statically at compile-time but this is not possible in general if e.g. `1` is replaced by an `Int` variable).
-This kind of implicit conversion code is referred to as a *type coercion*.
+To account for the different representation of `Int` and `Double` values, the compiler will generate code that performs an implicit conversion of the `Int` value `1` to the `Double` value `1.0`.
+In general, the implicit conversion will change the underlying data representation of the converted value.
+In our example, the conversion can be done statically at compile-time but this is not possible in general if e.g. `1` is replaced by an `Int` variable.
+The implicit conversion code inserted by the compiler is also referred to as a *type coercion*.

-Determining if and when type coercions should be applied is a major design aspect that distinguishes the type systems of different programming languages.
+Determining if and when type conversions can be applied and whether they are implicit or must be inserted explicitly by the programmer is a major design aspect that distinguishes the type systems of different programming languages.

 We will start by studying these concepts related to types and type